This post explores the Shoes on the Danube Promenade and the Dohány Street Synagogue, and the other must-visit WWII sites of Budapest.

-Sometimes simplicity makes for the most powerful memorials, and that is true of the Shoes on the Danube Promenade where I returned multiple times when visiting Budapest.
-On the other hand, there is something to be said for largescale remembrance, and that’s true of the Dohány Street Synagogue, also known as the Great Synagogue as it is the largest in Europe and the second-largest in the world.
+Sometimes simplicity makes for the most powerful memorials, and that is true of the Shoes on the Danube Promenade.
+I returned here multiple times when visiting Budapest.
+It is a beautiful and somber place to rest and reflect.

-Quietly situated on the banks of the Danube River on the Pest side of Budapest, sit sixty pairs of shoes made from iron.
+Quietly situated on the banks of the Danube River on the Pest side of Budapest are sixty pairs of shoes made from iron.
 There are men’s shoes made for walking, women’s pumps made for dancing, children’s shoes made for growing out of – all of the styles worn in the 1940s.

 I think of the iron soles on the riverbank as the souls of those who died here reminding us that while atrocities may be committed by a few, they are facilitated by the silence of the multitude.